tnfe/bbo/README.md

 With easy code and less than 7k gzip, bbo can be used anytime and anywhere with no worries.

-See the [latest docs/documentation](https://github.ahthw.com/bbo/) for a full API reference.
+See the [latest docs/documentation](https://github.ahthw.com/bbo/) for a full API reference or [bbo-docs](https://github.com/halldwang/bbo-docs.git).

 ## From